v1ktor/betsson-qa-task/README.md

 whenever I need to make an API request.

 The `tests` folder contains the tests for both UI and API.
-The `tests/ui` folder contains tests for the `checkout` and `login` pages.
+The `tests/ui` folder contains tests for the `checkout` and `login` flows.
 For the `checkout` tests I set a cookie to bypass the login page, so I can test the checkout flow directly.
 The `tests/api` folder contains tests for the `pet` API endpoints.

 While writing the tests I have found one issue with `saucedemo` application:

 - Calculation/Displaying bug.
 The price of some selected items is calculated with floating-point precision error - e.g.
-  9.99 + 49.99 is displayed as `$59.980000000000004` instead of `$59.98`
+  9.99 + 49.99 is displayed as `$59.980000000000004` instead of `$59.98` on the checkout page.

 I have also found one issue with the `petstore` application:

-- The API documentation states that name is required field and possible 405?
+- The API documentation states that pet's name is required field and possible 405?
 (I think more suitable response code is
     400) error should have be thrown.
 However, the API allows to create a pet without a name.